 What About Income-Driven Repayment?

-Rather than trying to decide between forbearance and deferment for student loans, it might actually make more sense to see if you can get on an income-driven repayment plan.
+Rather than trying to decide between forbearance and deferment for student loans, it might actually make more sense to see whether you can get on an income-driven repayment plan.

 Depending on your situation, you might qualify for $0 payments, and each payment continues to count as qualifying for Public Service Loan Forgiveness (PSLF).
 Deferment and forbearance pause your ability to make qualifying payments.